Ryan-Reese/LaREST/README.md

 ### For Imperial HPC Users

-For users of `LaREST` via Imperial College's HPC service, an dedicates [pipeline script](./pipeline.sh) has been included.
+For users of `LaREST` via Imperial College's HPC service, a dedicated [pipeline script](./pipeline.sh) has been included.

 Settings affecting job sizes can be changed by altering the first few lines of the job script.